 Save During The Fixed Rate Period

-Moreover, by making payments with a low rate for a fixed period, you could save a substantial amount of money, advised James Milne, Capital Markets Product Manager at Quicken Loans.
+Moreover, by making payments with a low rate for a fixed period, you could save a substantial amount of money, advised James Milne, Capital Markets Product Manager at Rocket Mortgage.
 If you make extra payments toward the principal during the fixed low-rate period of your ARM, your balance will go down, and the more principal you pay off, the more money you save on interest in the long run.
 As a result, “payments will not rise dramatically when the loan re-amortizes,” Milne added.

 Additionally, if you’re able to pay off your loan entirely during the fixed low-rate period of an ARM, you’ll save a significant amount on interest in comparison with a conventional 30-year loan.